OpenVisualCloud/Media-Transport-Library/README.md

 ### 1.3 Ethernet supported

-Regarding supported Ethernet, since MTL is based on DPDK, it can essentially run well on any Ethernet already supported by DPDK.
+Regarding supported Ethernet, it can essentially run well on any Ethernet already supported by DPDK.
 You can refer to the site <https://doc.dpdk.org/guides/nics/> for a list of supported Ethernet hardware in DPDK.

+In addition, this implementation provides a fallback kernel(Linux) socket transport support for cases where your NIC is not supported by DPDK.

 However, please note that our daily development and validation is primarily conducted on the Intel E810 series and AWS ENA, so we can't guarantee the status for other network interface cards (NICs).